Ram Dass: Later life

-In 2003, Wayne Dyer published a plea for donations for Ram Dass's support due to his declining health following the stroke, Now it is our turn ...
-Ram Dass's body can no longer endure the rigors of travel.
-He has come to Maui, where I live and write.
-I speak with him frequently and I am often humbled by the tears in his beautiful 73-year-old eyes as he apologizes for not having prepared for his own elderly health care—for what he now perceives as burdensome to others.
-He still intends to write and teach; however without the travel—we can now come to him.
-Maui is healing—Maui is where Ram Dass wishes to stay for now!
-He is currently living in a home on Maui, which he doesn't own and is currently in jeopardy of losing.
-I am asking all of you to help purchase this home and to set up a financial foundation to take care of this man who has raised so much money to ensure the futures of so many others.
-To live out what Ram Dass has practiced with his actions.
-Please be generous and prompt—no one is more deserving of our love and financial support.
+Ram Dass explored Judaism seriously for the first time when he was 60 years old.
+He wrote, "My belief is that I wasn't born into Judaism by accident, and so I needed to find ways to honor that", and "From a Hindu perspective, you are born as what you need to deal with, and if you just try and push it away, whatever it is, it's got you."

+In February 1997, Ram Dass had a stroke that left him with expressive aphasia, which he interpreted as an act of grace.
+He stated, "The stroke was giving me lessons, and I realized that was grace—fierce grace ...
+Death is the biggest change we'll face, so we need to practice change."

+After he almost died from a second stroke during a trip to India in 2004, Ram Dass moved to Maui.
 In 2013, Ram Dass released a memoir and summary of his teaching, Polishing the Mirror: How to Live from Your Spiritual Heart.
 In an interview about the book, at age 82, he said that his earlier reflections about facing old age and death now seem naive to him.
 He said, in part: "Now, I'm in my 80s ...
 Now, I am aging.
 I am approaching death.
 I'm getting closer to the end. ...
 Now, I really am ready to face the music all around me."

+Ram Dass did not leave the Hawaiian Islands until July 2019, when he attended the consecration of a new Hanuman Mandir in Taos, New Mexico, on July 13, 2019, after which he returned to Hawaii and continued to make public appearances and to give talks at small venues; held retreats in Maui; and continued to teach through live webcasts.

-He died on December 22, 2019, at the age of 88.
+Ram Dass died in Maui, on December 22, 2019, at the age of 88.

 Personal life

 In the 1990s, Ram Dass discussed his bisexuality.
-He stated, "I've started to talk more about being bisexual, being involved with men as well as women," and added his opinion that who gay people are "isn't gay, and it's not not-gay, and it's not anything—it's just awareness."
+He stated, "I've started to talk more about being bisexual, being involved with men as well as women," and added his opinion that for him, his sexuality "isn't gay, and it's not not-gay, and it's not anything—it's just awareness."

-At 78, Ram Dass learned that he had fathered a son as a 24-year-old at Stanford during a brief relationship with history major Karen Saum, and that he was now a grandfather.
+At 78, Ram Dass learned that he had fathered a son as a 24-year-old at Stanford, during a brief relationship with history major Karen Saum, and that he was now a grandfather.
 The fact came to light when his son, Peter Reichard, a 53-year-old banker in North Carolina, took a DNA test after learning about his mother's doubt concerning his parentage.